andela-cwekesa/inverted-index-checkpoint/FEEDBACK.md

 - lines 51, 52,55,57,72 on gulpfile.js - commented code  ================> done
 - line 40 changed to arrow function es6 std ==================> done
 - eslint integrate to my project ===================> done

+##

+- space line 3
+- class line one.
+- function to be removed
+- line of space between logical method --> lines 2 and 3.
+- lines 4